-- How do you know if you have too much debt?
+How do you know if you have too much debt?

-Take your monthly debt payments, divide it by your gross income, and multiply the answer by 100.
-According to Investopedia, a high DTI shows that you have too much debt for your income.
-If your DTI is low, that means you are still in control of your debt and you may even qualify for more credit.
+One way to determine how much debt you have is by calculating your debt-to-income (DTI) ratio.
+To calculate, take your monthly debt repayments, divide by your gross income, and multiply the answer by 100.
+A high DTI shows that you have too much debt for your income.
+If your DTI is low, you are still in control of your debt and you may even qualify for further credit.

-DTI = monthly debt repayments100
+DTI = monthly debt repayments / gross income x 100

 Gross income =R20,000